fabiogoma/NuCookbooks/nucookbook/README.md

 # nucookbook Cookbook

-TODO: Enter the cookbook description here.

-e.g.
-This cookbook makes your favorite breakfast sandwich.
+This cookbook is used to provision AWS EC2 instances

 ## Requirements

-TODO: List your cookbook requirements.
-Be sure to include any requirements this cookbook has on platforms, libraries, other cookbooks, packages, operating systems, etc.

-e.g.
+Requirements for this cookbook are:

 ### Platforms

-- SandwichOS
+- Linux (RHEL based SO)

 ### Chef